100 Years of ‘The Great Gatsby’

 And so there were a lot of efforts to figure that out and to make cases.

 And this was when a lot of what we people of later generations, let's say like you and me, grew up as kind of thinking of like, okay, what's American literature?
+Oh, there's the Scarlet Letter.

-You know, there's Moby Dick, Huckleberry Finn, Emily Dickinson, Walt Whitman, Edith Wharton,
+Huckleberry Finn, Emily Dickinson, Walt Whitman, Edith Wharton,

 there's Faulkner, there's Hemingway.

+Critics began to rediscover the Great Gatsby.
 And so all of these lists, these syllabi,

 were being made in the 1940s by a lot of different critics, but it was a much more widespread cultural phenomenon than that.

 And partly because at the same time, higher education itself is becoming a mass phenomenon.
+You have the GI Bill and you have the enormous expansion of higher education.

 And part of that expansion is the expansion of literature, of reading literature.

-So more people are just, you know, in terms of raw numbers, but also in terms of it feeling like an important thing to do, reading novels, reading American novels, reading great American novels is
+So more people are just, you know, in terms of raw numbers, but also in terms of it feeling like an important thing to do, reading novels, reading American novels, reading great American novels, is

-It is sort of part of what will come to be known as the great middlebrow of the post-war decades.
+not exactly mass culture, but not specialized high culture either, is sort of part of what will come to be known as the great middlebrow of the post-war decades.

-Aaron Trevor Barrett, so that's basically the story of how this ends up on my high school syllabus.
+Aaron Powell, so that's basically the story of how this ends up on my high school syllabus.
+Somebody upon high felt it represented the American canon.

 And as you just said, it's sufficiently middlebrow to be read by a 16-year-old in North Haven, Connecticut.
+Yeah, exactly.

 And also in Providence, Rhode Island, where I encountered it.

+You know, it's not Moby Dick.
 It's, you know, it's a lot shorter.

+It's romantic.
 It's very readable.

 It's a book that high school students can read, can enjoy, can think about.
+And it also gives them a lot to think about.

-mean this to sound kind of diminishing, but it's a book that can generate a lot of term papers and a lot of class discussions.
+And I don't, you know, mean this to sound kind of diminishing, but it's a book that can generate a lot of term papers and a lot of class discussions.

 It's a very teachable book, which is something certainly Fitzgerald was not thinking about when he was writing it, but it turns out to be part of the key to its later longevity.
+Right.

 And because so many of us encountered it there as part of our education, it just becomes part of the cultural baggage that we carry around.

 And since we're talking about American culture, it's been source material for all kinds of adaptations.
+Dance me, Jay.

+With pleasure.
 We have a very special orchestra tonight.

-Excuse us, please, sir.
+Excuse me, please, sir.

+The first first film version made in the post-war era was made in 1949.
 Well, who are we to say they should or shouldn't see each other again?
+She's married.

 Unhappily married.

-And rewrote the book because the production code that was in effect at the time could not permit most of what happens in The Great Gatsby to happen on screen.
+And rewrote the book because the production code that was in effect at the time could not permit most of what happens in the Great Gatsby to happen on screen.

-But the end thereof are the ways of death.
+but the end thereof are the ways of death.

-I say this with some authority.
+I say this with some authority, but excuse me.

-And then, of course, the next big film adaptation in 1974.
+And then, of course, the next big film adaptation, 1974.
+How do you do, Old Sport?
+I'm Gatsby.

 Starring Robert Redford at the very peak of his

+Redfordness.
 Why didn't you wait for me?

 Because